-Martin’s latest novels are The Crooked Shore, the eighth Lake District cold case mystery (aka The Girl They All Forgot) and two Golden Age gothic mysteries featuring Rachel Savernake.
-These are Mortmain Hall and Gallows Court, a thriller described by Lee Child as: “Superb…the book Edwards was born to write”.
-Blackstone Fell, in the same series, is published in September 2022.
+Martin’s latest novels include The Crooked Shore, the eighth Lake District cold case mystery (aka The Girl They All Forgot) and four Golden Age gothic mysteries featuring Rachel Savernake.
+The first was Gallows Court, a thriller described by Lee Child as: ‘Superb…the book Edwards was born to write’ , which was followed by Mortmain Hall, Blackstone Fell, and Sepulchre Street.
 Martin’s earlier novels include Dancing for the Hangman, a fictional take on the Crippen case.
 His most recent Harry Devlin book is Waterloo Sunset The Arsenic Labyrinth was short-listed for Lakeland Book of the Year, and The Coffin Trail was short-listed for the Theakston’s prize for best crime novel of 2006.
 All the Lonely People was nominated for the CWA John Creasey Memorial Dagger for the best first crime novel of the year.
 Take My Breath Away is a stand-alone novel of psychological suspense set in London.
 In addition he completed the The Lazarus Widow, the final novel by the late Bill Knox, and was commissioned by the British Library to write a new finale to Anthony Berkeley’s classic detective novel The Poisoned Chocolates Case.

 Martin is an award-winning author of more than 70 short crime stories, some of which are collected in Where Do You Find Your Ideas? and other stories, which has an introduction by Reginald Hill.
 ‘Test Drive’, ‘Motives for Murder’ and ‘Strangers on a Bus’ have all been short-listed for the CWA Short Story Dagger, while ‘The Bookbinder’s Apprentice’ won the Dagger.
 In 2014 he published The New Mysteries of Sherlock Holmes, an ebook with an introduction by David Stuart Davies which collects Martin’s pastiche Sherlock Holmes stories as well as several articles.
 In the same year, he was also awarded the inaugural CWA Margery Allingham Prize for his story ‘Acknowledgments’.
 ‘The Locked Cabin’ was selected by Lee Child for The Best Mystery Stories of the Year 2021 while ‘The Traitor’ was commissioned by the Mysterious Bookshop in New York City for its acclaimed series of Bibliomysteries.